viboon/microsoft-teams-sample-get-started/CSharp/README.md

 * An Office 365 account with access to Microsoft Teams, with [sideloading enabled](https://msdn.microsoft.com/en-us/microsoft-teams/setup).
 * [Optional] The Bot Framework Emulator.
 To install the Bot Framework Emulator, download it from [here](https://emulator.botframework.com/).
 Please refer to [this documentation article](https://github.com/microsoft/botframework-emulator/wiki/Getting-Started) to know more about the Bot Framework Emulator.

+>**Note**: some features in the sample require that you [enable Public Developer Preview mode](https://msdn.microsoft.com/en-us/microsoft-teams/publicpreview) in Microsoft Teams.

 For more information about how to configure and test our samples, see [Sample applications for the Microsoft Teams Developer Platform](https://msdn.microsoft.com/en-us/microsoft-teams/samples).